 The Minimum Banking Setup

 *A Note About Interest Bearing Checking Accounts: Some checking accounts offer decent interest rates.
-Some of them make you jump through hoops to get the higher interest rates, or place caps on the balance that earns a higher interest rate.
+Some of them make you jump through hoops to get higher interest rates or place caps on the balance that earns a higher interest rate.

-A notable exception is the Radius Hybrid Checking account, which currently pays 0.85% on balances over $2,500.
-This is a very high interest rate for a checking account and allows users to simplify their banking by not needing to open an additional savings account if they don’t want to.
+A notable exception is the Radius Hybrid Checking account, which currently pays a solid interest rate on balances over $2,500.
+This is a very high-interest rate for a checking account and allows users to simplify their banking by not needing to open an additional savings account if they don’t want to.

 Radius Bank also offers the following features: